esin87/travelogue/README.md

 ## Technical Specifications

 This git repo hosts the frontend for my Travelogue application.
-The frontend was built with React and deployed via GitHub Pages, and the backend is built with a Django REST framework using a PostgreSQL database, deployed via Heroku (the web dynos need a moment to wake up when the user logs in/signs up).
-I chose React, a frontend JSX framework, because it creates a single-page application with dynamic client-side component rendering, creating a seamless user experience and cutting down on server wait time.
+The frontend was built with React and deployed via JHeroku, and the backend is built with a Django REST framework using a PostgreSQL database, deployed via Heroku.
+I chose React, a frontend JavaScript framework, because it creates a single-page application with dynamic client-side component rendering, creating a seamless user experience and cutting down on client-side rendering wait time.

 Special features include a Google Maps component that calls both the Google Maps and the Google Geocode APIs in the Entry Detail view as shown below.